seoncafe/LaRT/README_HOWTO.md

 | `FINE_STRUCTURE=1` | Consider fine-structure levels of the n=2 state (much slower) |

 `CALCPnew=1`, `CALCJ=1`, and/or `CALCP=1` will require a large amount of RAM.
+As of 2026-07-02 these accumulators work on **both** the Cartesian and the AMR octree grids (position-binned, volume-weighted profiles; see the user manual, section "Mean Intensity and Scattering Rate").
+For AMR radial or cylindrical binning, set `par%rmax > 0` explicitly in the input file.

 ### Compile and Run